The Insider’s Guide to the Mummers Parade, Plus Tips

 In Philadelphia, New Year’s Day means one thing: the famous Mummers Parade.
 Every year, nearly 10,000 people strut their best through the city in what is the nation’s oldest folk parade.
 Since 1901, the local clubs and string bands of mummers put on performances and play music as they march through the city.

 After the parade, there is a street party in the Pennsport neighborhood along South 2nd Street (called “Two Street”).
-The street party officially goes until 10:00pm, where it usually heads indoors at local club houses, restaurants, bars and even private homes continuing into the early morning hours.
+The street party officially goes until 10:00pm, where it usually heads indoors at local club houses, restaurants, bars, and homes continuing into the early morning hours.

 The parade route starts west of City Hall and travels from 17th and Market to City Hall, where the brigades and bands put on performances for the judges.
 This is also where the TV crews capture the parade for broadcast.
 There’s a small VIP and handicapped accessible area here.

 The main route (and where everyone goes to see it) is along Broad Street from City Hall to Washington Street.
 There are three performance areas along Broad where the brigades and bands pause to act out their scenes.
-The performance areas are at Sansom (in front of Union League), at Pine Street and Carpenter Street, but really anywhere along Broad is great.
+The performance areas are at Sansom in front of the Union League, at Pine Street, and at Carpenter Street.
+Realistically, anywhere along Broad is great.
 The further south you go, the thinner the crowds.

 From Broad and Washington, the parade heads east into the Pennsport neighborhood for the raucous all-night party and the costumes are largely abandoned.